vinayyadavbaba/New-Repo./README.md

 # New-Repo.
-This is my first repository.
+This is my first git repository.
 Author - Abhinay Yadav